jenpennen/git-basics/git-intro.md

 ### Git tracks a directory and all its nested directories

-We dont want to intialize a repo inside another repo!!
-Before running `git init`, use `git status` to verify that you are not currently inside of a repo.
+It's important not to initialize a Git repository inside an existing one!
+Before running `git init`, use `git status` to verify that you are not currently inside a Git repo.

-_If_ you do initialize a repo inside of an existing repo, you can remove that repository by getting rid of the corresponding .git folder.
+_If_ you accidentally initialize a repository within another, you can remove it by deleting the corresponding `.git` folder.
+Here's how you can do it:

 ```
- > la -a
+ > ls -a # List all files, including hidden ones
- > . .. .git
+ > # Output will show: . .. .git
- > rm -rf .git
+ > rm -rf .git # Remove the .git folder to delete the repository
 ```

-### A commit is essentially a checkpoint in time of something you work on

 ## The Basic Git Workflow

-- Work on stuff - Make new files, edits files, delete files, etc
+1. **Work on your project** - create new files, modify existing ones, or delete files as needed.
-- Add changes - Group specific changes together, in prep of committing
-- Commit - Commit everything that was previously added
+2. **Stage your changes** - Group the specific changes you want to commit by adding them to the staging area.
+3. **Commit your changes** - Commit all the staged changes as a snapshot of your work.

 ## git add

-Use `git add` to add specific files to the staging area.
-Separate files with spaces to add multiple files at once.
+Use `git add` to add specific files to the staging area in preparating for committing.
+You can add multiple files at once by separating them with spaces.

 ```
 > git add file1 file2 file3
 ```

-You can stage all changes at once using:
+To stage all changes at once, use:

 ```
 > git add .